-The starting point for the 2016v2 emissions platform pt_oilgas inventory was the 2016 point source NEI.
-The 2016 NEI includes data submitted by S/L/T agencies and EPA to the EIS for Type A (i.e., large) point sources.
-Point sources in the 2014 NEIv2 not submitted for 2016 were pulled forward from the 2014 NEIv2 unless they had been marked as shut down.
-For the federally-owned offshore point inventory of oil and gas platforms, a 2014 inventory was developed by the U.S. Department of the Interior, Bureau of Ocean and Energy Management, Regulation, and Enforcement (BOEM).
+The starting point for most states in the 2016v3 emissions platform pt\oilgas inventory was the 2016 point source NEI.
+The 2016 inventory includes data submitted by S/L/T agencies and EPA to the EIS for Type A (i.e., large) point sources.
+For the federally-owned offshore point inventory of oil and gas platforms, a 2017 inventory was developed by the U.S. Department of the Interior, Bureau of Ocean and Energy Management, Regulation, and Enforcement (BOEM) and this was used in 2016v3, along with any tribal submissions in the pt\oilgas sector.
+Other states that used 2017NEI emissions for the pt\oilgas sector include Arkansas, California, Delaware, Georgia, Idaho, Indiana, Kentucky, Massachusetts,